 A complete listing of policies and procedures is available in the current Undergraduate Academic Calendar.

 Course specific policies can be found in the course outline posted on Quercus.

 Petitions and Appeals

 We want all students in the Faculty to be treated equitably and fairly.
 However, there can be valid reasons why students should be granted an exception from our policies and procedures.
 Consideration will be given if you are experiencing problems that are beyond your control.
-Most of these situations concern illness, personal problems, accidents, family difficulties, etc. Please contact the Academic Advisor in the KPE Registrar’s Office for support and assistance with petitions and appeals.
-More information about petition procedures is available on the Petitions webpage.
+Most of these situations concern illness, personal problems, accidents, family difficulties, etc. Please meat with an Academic Advisor in the KPE Registrar’s Office for support and assistance with petitions and appeals.
+More information about petition procedures is available on the Petitions & Appeals webpage.

 Code of Behaviour on Academic Matters and Code of Student Conduct